MBrancoLab/PAtChER/README.md

 ![logo](PAtChER_logo.png?raw=true "Logo")

 PAtChER is a tool that uses HiChIP data to guide the assignment of multimapping reads from the ChIP step to unique locations in the genome.
-It thus generates a ChIP-seq output with increased genome coverage.
+It thus generates a ChIP-seq-like output with increased genome coverage.

 ## Installation